Webist/InterServices/app/readme.md

-### Back-end app development environment
+### Back-end app environment - Web Delivery Framework

 In this /app directory resides back-end (PHP) development files.

-Main concern of this application access directory is routing, request composition and protocol translation in a MVC structure.
+Main concern of this /app directory is application access to become the web delivery framework.
+The web delivery framework consists of routing, request model/composition and protocol translation in an MVC structure.

 Six different type of folders meets the requirements of the Machine Object Model.

 + Spec
 Specification data (interfaces, config).
-The choice for

 + Handler
 Controller specific Handlers or Middleware's